IrinaMax/Work-with-Parkinson-Data/README.md

 # Analysing Parkinsons Telemonitoring Data Set.
-My work with Paprkinson Telemonitoring Data set was  inspired  by many people who have this tragic disease from nowhere :( I always was interested to work with medical data and I really would like to do something to help them.
-Analyse and work with Parkinson Telemonitoring Datase was created by Athanasios Tsanas (tsanasthanasis '@' gmail.com) and Max Little (littlem '@' physics.ox.ac.uk) of the University of Oxford, in collaboration with 10 medical centers in the US and Intel Corporation who developed the telemonitoring device to record the speech signals. people have parkinson on the erly stage using PCA and K-clustering analysis.
+My work with Paprkinson Telemonitoring Data set was  inspired  by many people who have this tragic disease from nowhere :( I always was interested to work with medical data and I really would like to do something to help effected people.
+Analyse and work with Parkinson Telemonitoring Datase was created by Athanasios Tsanas (tsanasthanasis '@' gmail.com) and Max Little (littlem '@' physics.ox.ac.uk) of the University of Oxford, in collaboration with 10 medical centers in the US and Intel Corporation who developed the telemonitoring device to record the speech signals.

-So here are PCA and K-clustering analysis with dataset is composed of a range of biomedical voice measurements from 42 people with early-stage Parkinson's disease recruited to a six-month trial of a telemonitoring device for remote symptom progression monitoring.
+So here are PCA and K-clustering analysis with the dataset.
+Thais datase is composed of a range of biomedical voice measurements from 42 people with early-stage Parkinson's disease recruited to a six-month trial of a telemonitoring device for remote symptom progression monitoring.
 The recordings were automatically captured in the patient's homes.